erinhengel/readability/README.md

 ![Entity-relationship diagram for `read.db`](./0-images/fixed/database-diagram.pdf)

 *	**Article**.
 The Article table contains bibliographic information from every English-language article published with an abstract in the *AER*, *Econometrica*, *JPE* and *QJE* between January 1950 and December 2015 (inclusive).
-It also contains data on *REStud* articles published with their submission and acceptance dates.
+It also contains data on *REStud* articles published during that same period with their submission and acceptance dates.

 	All data were collected from publicly available sources (*e.g.*, publishers' websites and JSTOR).
 The exception is citations which were obtained from [Web of Science](https://login.webofknowledge.com) in September 2017 and January 2018. (***Citation data are proprietary to Web of Science and are included here for replication purposes only; please do not distribute these data or publish online.***) Data on submit-accept times and institutions were collected from journals' online archives, extracted from digitised articles using the open source command utility `pdftotext` or entered manually by me or a research assistant.